 The results from CyberKnife treatment may take weeks or months to detect.
 The outcome depends on the condition being treated.
-Doctors usually monitor a patient’s progress through imaging tests such as MRIs and CT scans.
+Doctors usually monitor a patient’s progress through periodic follow-up examinations and imaging tests such as MRIs and CT scans.

 What are the risks from CyberKnife treatment?

 Despite the precision of CyberKnife treatment, there are nonetheless some risks of tissue damage around the treatment area.
 However, compared to other types of radiation therapy, these risks from CyberKnife treatment are much lower.

 For most patients, there are no side effects after a CyberKnife treatment.
 Side effects of CyberKnife treatment for some patients may include nausea and dizziness which usually can be prevented with medications taken before or after treatment, and if the symptoms still occur they commonly pass within a few hours of treatment.
 Those symptoms should pass within a few hours of treatment.
 Most patients are able to return to normal activities immediately after treatment.

 For people receiving treatment for brain conditions, there may be some brain swelling.
 Some patients may need medications to help control the swelling.
 In rare cases, surgery is needed to control it.
 However, in most cases the swelling goes away with standard treatment over time.